 In \cite{Toyoda2019}, repeated competition is implemented to motivate the workers to obey the rules of the protocol in order to obtain the maximum profits.
 The basic idea is to introduce a mechanism for workers to compete for the opportunity to update models at each training round and to constrain their subsequent performance through a voting scheme.
 The distribution of the returns will be determined by sorting the records of the votes.

-Reference \cite{Desai2020} argues that monetary is most popular incentive for participates in BCFL, and illustrates a penalty scheme which requires each participate to deposit a certain amount of cryptocurrency on the blockchain.
+Reference \cite{desai2021blockfla} argues that monetary is most popular incentive for participates in BCFL and illustrates a penalty scheme which requires each participate to deposit a certain amount of cryptocurrency on the blockchain.
 When the global model is well trained, the deposits will return to the participates, and additional rewards are distributed to encourage honest behavior.
-The rewards are determined by the average time participants take to submit data, with faster submissions being awarded more.
+The rewards are determined by the average time participants spent on submitting trained data, with faster submissions being awarded more.
 On the contrary, if one participate is found being dishonest, then it's deposits will lost.

-In other studies, there are distributions of returns based on calculating the contribution of participants in model training \cite{Li2020c, Zhang2020a}, and participant management based on reputation \cite{kang2019incentive, UrRehman2020, Zhao2020}.
-These studies provide ideas for future research.
+In other studies, there are distributions of returns based on calculating the contribution of participants in model training \cite{Li2020c, Zhang2020a}, and the management of participants in these studies is based on reputations \cite{kang2019incentive, UrRehman2020, Zhao2020}.